Input Files

 • Yellow Square IVDW: this sets any van der Waals correction scheme.
 Grimme's DFT-D methods are common in molecular systems where vdW corrections are particularly important.

-• Rule of thumb: For typical bulk solids, don't set it unless you have reason to.
+• Rule of thumb: For typical bulk solids, don't need to set it unless you have reason to.
 For systems with notable vdW interactions, try IVDW = 12 first.

 • Diamond Suit LDAU/ LDAUJ / LDAUL / LDAUPRINT / LDAUTYPE / LDAUU: these arguments specify details related to the DFT+U method, which corrects so-called "self-interaction errors" of GGA functionals.
 If you are new to DFT, do not worry about these parameters yet.